ispstiima/VineTrimmingDataset/README.md

 The data was acquired by a Microsoft Azure Kinect, on a tripod fixed at a variable distance between 1.5 and 2 m to the row, on June 23rd, 2022.

 18 images were captured from the east row and the other 18 from the west row in a time range between 8:29 and 8:43 in the morning (local time).
 For each row, nine images were captured before trimming and nine others from the same plants but after trimming.
-The map of the experimental field with the plant tags are in the following figure.
+The map of the experimental field with the plant tags is in the following figure.

 ![Experimental field](/MAP.png "Experimental field in Andria, Italy")